-Obviously, different scale trains will have different minimum requirements for all clearances.
-In addition to the scale, the prototype of the model also has a big impact.
-Trains have been growing since their inception.
-Early railroad builders could not have imagined that trains would one day stand as tall as a modern double-stack car.
-Nor did they build their railroads to accommodate them.
-Since the 1980s, railroads have invested millions of dollars in clearance improvements to accommodate these or other large cars.
+In addition to the traditional vertical clearances assigned according to the scale of the model, the real-life prototype of the model also has a big impact.
+Trains have been growing in size since their inception.
+Early railroad builders could not have imagined that trains would one day stand as tall as the current modern double-stack cars, and they certainly did not build railways to accommodate such sizes.
+Since the 1980s, railroads have invested millions of dollars in clearance improvements to accommodate increasingly large rail cars.

-No matter what your scale or modeling era, a safe practice is to build a test train of your tallest and longest equipment to move along as you build.
-This will check both vertical clearances as well as check parallel tracks and scenery for lateral clearance in curves.
+No matter what your scale or modeling era, a safe practice is to build a test train of your tallest and longest equipment to test the layout as you build.
+This will allow you check both vertical clearances, and also check parallel tracks and scenery for lateral clearance in curves.

 *Large scale trains include a variety of scales that all operate on the same gauge of track, commonly called G gauge.
 The scale of the models vary by manufacturer, hence the greater variation in these minimum requirements.

 Remember, these are only recommendations for bare minimums.
 You may choose greater vertical clearances in some areas for scenic effect or to provide access to the trains (our fingers don't scale down).
 Also, these figures do not take into account any additional height required for the roadbed and benchwork used to support your tracks.

 Another option for those who desire the most accurate scene possible is to refer to engineering track charts for the railroad you model.
 These are relatively easy to come by online and through railroad museums and historical societies.
 You may even find drawings for major bridges and tunnels—your most likely modeling candidates.
 Keep in mind, however, that while model trains themselves are usually close to exact scale, the scale of rails, curves, and even the ride height of models is often compromised, and this can impact the clearances around the trains.